dotnet/orleans/index.md

 title: Microsoft Orleans
 tagline: A straightforward approach to building distributed, high-scale applications in .NET
 ---
-{% include JB/setup %}

 Orleans is a framework that provides a straightforward approach to building distributed high-scale computing applications, without the need to learn and apply complex concurrency or other scaling patterns.
 It was created by Microsoft Research and designed for use in the cloud.

 Orleans has been used extensively in Microsoft Azure by several Microsoft product groups, most notably by 343 Industries as a platform for all of Halo 4 and Halo 5 cloud services, as well as by a growing number of other companies.